vfmd/vfmd-spec/spec/for_implementers.md

         1. Nested item 1

-When we match the first line against the _ordered list starter pattern_, the matching substring for the paranthesized subexpression is obtained as <code>1. </code> (i.e. the number '1', followed by a dot, followed by a single _space_ character).
+When we match the first line against the _ordered list starter pattern_, the matching substring for the parenthesized subexpression is obtained as <code>1. </code> (i.e. the number '1', followed by a dot, followed by a single _space_ character).
 The _ordered-list-starter-string-length_ is therefore 3.
 Also, the _ordered list starting number_ is identified as